Rules and Constitution

 10.12 Ladies’ Secretary.

-10.12.1 The Ladies’ Secretary will be responsible to the Ladies’ President for
+10.12.1 The Ladies’ Secretary will be responsible to the President for:

 10.12.2 The collection of all entry fees for Ladies County and P&D competitions.